Dawn Lindberg

-Dawn Lindberg (14 April 1945 – 7 December 2020) was a South African folk singer, actress, theatre producer, director and founder of the South African Naledi Theatre Awards, but was more commonly known for her part in the musical folk group Des and Dawn with her husband Des Lindberg.
+Dawn Lindberg (19 April 1945 – 7 December 2020) was a South African folk singer, actress, theatre producer, director and founder of the South African Naledi Theatre Awards, but was more commonly known for her part in the musical folk group Des and Dawn with her husband Des Lindberg.
 Her career spanned almost six decades.

 Early life

-Dawn was born in Durban, South Africa in 1945 and was one of seven children.
+Dawn was born in Durban, South Africa in 1945 to Julius Lionel Silver and Maida Rademeyer and was one of seven children.
 She would attend Parktown Girls High School in Johannesburg.
 As high school student, she was a AFS exchange student and was based in Detroit, Michigan in the United States, and would meet President John F. Kennedy on a trip to Washington, DC.
 After completing high school in 1961, she attended the University of the Witwatersrand where she studied for a Bachelor of Fine Arts.
+She would later obtain a Diploma in Stage Design in Salzberg and a Diploma in Graphic Arts in Urbino, Italy.